Relative p-adic Hodge theory, II: Imperfect period rings: Perfect period sheaves

 \begin{remark} We will use reified adic spectra to obtain some useful technical simplifications in the discussion of Robba rings.
 For relevant discussion, see Remarks~\ref{R:Robba reified}, \ref{R:reified Robba stably uniform}, \ref{R:phi-gamma point Robba}. \end{remark}

-\begin{remark} All of the results that we state for a general preadic space can be generalized to certain stacks over the category of perfectoid spaces, such as those described in \cite{scholze-berkeley}.
-We defer discussion of such matters to a subsequent paper. \end{remark}
+\begin{remark} All of the results that we state for a general preadic space can be generalized to certain stacks over the category of perfectoid spaces, such as the \emph{diamonds} of \cite{scholze-berkeley2}.
+We defer discussion of such matters to a subsequent paper.
+(We use the word ``generalized'' cautiously here, as the functor from preadic spaces to diamonds is not fully faithful, even for rigid analytic spaces; see Theorem~\ref{T:sections of completed structure sheaf}.) \end{remark}